NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

     (0.05, 0.05)

 So for the analyzed case, the sample size of 100 observations will result in a standard error of accuracy equal to 0.05.
-This dispersion will be purely the effect of sampling because model quality and data distribution remain unchanged.
+This dispersion in measured values will be purely the effect of sampling because model quality and data distribution remain unchanged.

+What does this mean when we calculate a statistic from a sample?
+It means that when we take a sample of 100 points the accuracy we will calculate has a 68,2% chance of being in the range [0.45, 0.55].
+If we extend the range to [0.4, 0.6] then there is a 95% chance of the accuracy we calculate from the sample being in that range.
+And if we extend the range to [0.35, 0.65] then there is a 99.7% chance that the measured accuracy will fall within the specified range.
+Within NannyML we define :term:`Sampling Error` to be +/- 3 :term:`standard errors<Standard Error>`, and this is the *sampling error range* we display as Confidence Range in our plots.

-Standard Error Estimation and Interpretation for NannyML features
+Sampling Error Estimation and Interpretation for NannyML features
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Performance Estimation
 **********************

-:term:`Standard Error` for performance estimation is calculated using SEM [1]_ in a way described in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
-Since targets are available only in the reference dataset, the nominator of the SEM formula is calculated based on observation-level metrics from the reference dataset.
+As discussed we first calculate :term:`Standard Error` for performance estimation using SEM [1]_ in the way described in :ref:`previous section<introducing_sem>`.
+Since targets are available only in the reference dataset, the nominator of the
+SEM formula is calculated based on observation-level metrics from the reference dataset.
 The sample size in the denominator is the size of the chunk for which standard error is estimated.